Creating and setting up an EndNote library

 Creating an EndNote library

-- Open EndNote by double-clicking on the EndNote icon OR by locating EndNote on the computer's hard drive.
+- Open EndNote by double-clicking on the EndNote icon in your Applications folder OR by typing ⌘-spacebar and typing "EndNote" into Spotlight Search.

 - Depending on the program's preferences, you may see differing options here: the most recently-used library may open or you may see a blank EndNote application window.
 To create a new library, go to File > New.